Depression During Pregnancy Risk Factors

 Depression In Pregnancy Treatment

 Treating depression during pregnancy requires a comprehensive approach that prioritizes the well-being of both the mother and the developing baby.
 Consulting with healthcare professionals to develop an individualized treatment plan is essential.
-Here are some common treatment options for depression in pregnancy:
+Here are some standard treatment options for depression in pregnancy:

 - Therapy: Talk therapy, such as cognitive-behavioral therapy (CBT) or interpersonal therapy (IPT), can be effective in helping pregnant women manage depression.
 These therapies focus on identifying negative thought patterns, improving coping skills, and enhancing overall emotional well-being.